Transform Your Sourdough Discard into Irresistible Cookies

 Once you've mastered the base recipe, try these variations:

-Add chopped nuts (walnuts or pecans work beautifully)
+Add chopped nuts (walnuts or pecans work beautifully).

-Mix chocolate types - combine dark and milk chocolate chips
+Mix chocolate types - combine dark and milk chocolate chips.

-Try different salts - smoked salt or flavored finishing salts
+Try different salts - smoked salt or flavored finishing salts.

-Add citrus zest - orange or lemon brightens the sourdough flavor
+Add citrus zest - orange or lemon brightens the sourdough flavor.

 These sourdough chocolate chip cookies prove that your starter discard doesn't have to be an afterthought.
 With the right techniques - especially that crucial brown butter step - you can create cookies that are complex, satisfying, and absolutely addictive.
+The 50g portion size makes them perfect for everyday enjoyment without overindulgence, while the make-ahead friendly dough means you can have fresh cookies whenever the craving strikes.

-So next time you're feeding your starter, remember: you're not just maintaining your sourdough culture, you're one step away from the best cookies of your life.
+So next time you're feeding your starter, remember: you're not just maintaining your sourdough culture; you're one step away from the best cookies of your life.

 Happy baking, and may your discard never go to waste again!